Exchange-traded fund seeks to tap into cyber security market

-NEW YORK, Nov 12 (Reuters) - A new exchange-traded fund that invests in the cyber security industry could offer investors a silver lining to all of the data breaches that have hit U.S. companies over the past year.
+NEW YORK (Reuters) - A new exchange-traded fund that invests in the cyber security industry could offer investors a silver lining to all of the data breaches that have hit U.S. companies over the past year.

 The PureFunds ISE Cyber Security ETF, which is set to launch Wednesday on the NYSE Arca exchange, will invest in companies that develop products or provide services tied to malware protection - the idea being that as concerns over cyber attacks grow, the industry for protecting against unauthorized breaches will expand.